 Create a new User Profile for Google Chrome

-Still need help, let’s create a new user profile for chrome browser that probably helps reduce high memory usage in google chrome.
+Still need help, let’s create a new user profile for the chrome browser that probably helps reduce high memory usage in google chrome.

 - Next, open file Explorer using Windows key + E, navigate to C:\Users\<username>\AppData\Local\Google\Chrome\User Data\Default

 - Press CTRL + A on your keyboard to select all the files inside of the location mentioned above.

 - Then press Shift + Delete to delete all these selected files permanently.

 - Now, open Google Chrome and create a new User Profile and then finally check if your issue is fixed.

 Again simply reset the browser to factory settings to check it helps to resolve your resource usage issue.

 - Open Chrome browser Under the “Advanced” settings section, scroll down to the bottom and go to the “Reset and clean up” segment

 - Click on the option “Restore settings to their original defaults”.